Davidvandijcke/DiSCos/README.md

 ## FAQ

 **Q:** **Why does the code sometimes run slower than expected?**
 **A:** The approach in *DiSCo* is non-parametric and requires integrating over entire distributions, which naturally increases computational complexity.
-The solution uses iterative methods (like in *DiSCo_mixture*) and can be costly for large datasets or large values of *M* and *G*.
+In particular, it can be costly for large datasets or large values of *M* and *G*.

 ---